James Hong

-As a voice actor, Hong voiced Chi-Fu in Mulan (1998), Daolon Wong on the animated television series Jackie Chan Adventures (2002–2004), Professor Chang in Teen Titans (2003–2006), Mr. Ping in the Kung Fu Panda media franchise, Zong Shi in Trollhunters: Rise of the Titans (2021) and Mr. Gao in Turning Red (2022), in addition to several video game roles including Sleeping Dogs and Call of Duty: Black Ops II (both 2012).
+As a voice actor, Hong's roles include Chi-Fu in Mulan (1998), Daolon Wong on the animated television series Jackie Chan Adventures (2002–2004), Professor Chang in Teen Titans (2003–2006), Mr. Ping in the Kung Fu Panda media franchise (2008–present), Zong Shi in Trollhunters: Rise of the Titans (2021), Father Level Bests in Wendell & Wild (2022), and Mr. Gao in Turning Red (2022).

-Earlier in his career, Hong co-founded East West Players, the first Asian American theatre organization and the longest continuously running minority theatre in the United States, to increase Asian American representation in the industry.
-On May 10, 2022, he received a star on the Hollywood Walk of Fame for his contributions to the American film and television industries.

-Early life
+Early life and education

-Hong was born on February 22, 1929, in Minneapolis, Minnesota, to Chinese emigrant parents Ng Fok Hong (aka Frank W. Hong) and Lee Shui Fa.
-His father emigrated from Hong Kong to Chicago, Illinois, via Canada, and later moved to Minneapolis where he owned a restaurant and was leader of the local Hip Sing Tong.
+Hong was born on February 22, 1929, in Minneapolis, Minnesota, to Chinese emigrant parents Ng Fok Hong (吳福堂; aka Frank Wu Hong) and Lee Suey Far (李瑞花; aka Lee Shui Fa).
+His father emigrated from British Hong Kong to Chicago, Illinois, via Canada, and later moved to Minneapolis where he owned a restaurant and was leader of the local Hip Sing Tong.
 Hong's paternal grandfather was from Taishan.

-For his early education, Hong moved to Hong Kong, where he lived in Kowloon, before returning to the United States at the age of 10.
-Growing up, Hong stated he was the only Asian student in a class of 500 children.
-As a result, he was the victim of bullying and racism by classmates who targeted him because he was seen as a foreigner and because he could not speak English well.
+For his early education, Hong relocated to Hong Kong, residing in Kowloon, before returning to the United States at the age of 10.
+During his upbringing, Hong mentioned being the only Asian student in a class of 500 children.
+Consequently, he experienced bullying and racism from classmates who singled him out as a foreigner and due to his limited proficiency in English.
 He graduated from Minneapolis Central High School.
 He first developed an interest in performing arts after watching Peking opera performers rehearse at his father's shop.

 Hong studied civil engineering at the University of Minnesota, where he concentrated the majority of his free time on moving plates and fixing templates for the drill squad.
-However, his studies were soon interrupted as the Korean War began in early 1950s, and Hong was drafted into the United States Army.
-After the war, Hong moved to Los Angeles in 1953 with a friend, where he would finish his degree at the University of Southern California.
-Hong soon began working full time as a road engineer for Los Angeles County during the day, while acting in the evenings, the weekends, and during his vacation and sick days.
-He eventually quit engineering for good, after five and a half years, to devote himself to acting and voice work full-time.
+While at the University of Minnesota, he joined the Minnesota Army National Guard.
+His university studies were interrupted when his national guard unit was mobilized during the Korean War and sent to Camp Rucker, Alabama for training.